ajeevani/SuperStore-App/README.md

 ### Point of Sale System

 To use the point of sale system, select the "POS" option from the main menu and follow the prompts.
-The program will display all the items in the inventory and prompt you to enter the SKU of the item.
+The program will prompt you to enter the SKU of the item.
 Once all items have been entered, the program will print a bill and save all the data in the app to a csv file for next launch.

 ## CSV File Format